 The course, as it has been developed at the University of Massachusetts by Jon Kabat Zinn and his colleagues, is more than eight weeks worth of sitting together in a group and going home.
 There are specific teachings for each week, different types of meditation, and the experience of two hours each week that introduce, elaborate and reinforce the practice.
 Perhaps you are struggling with the home practice.
 If so, you may benefit from the community of other practitioners under the guidance of a teacher.
 I have taken the course twice myself and can attest to the importance of what I call "the wisdom of the group."
 By the time the course came to an end, most of us were sad to see it go.
 The consolation is that even though the course must come to an end, the practice can last forever.
 I heard the words, "it changed my life," said with sincerity, many times by graduates of the course.
 It certainly changed mine.

 The fact remains, however, that it is difficult to find eight unencumbered weeks on the calendar.
 Nor can some settings where the course is offered accomodate a long course.
 For these reasons Jon Kabat Zinn devotes a chapter (Full Catastrophe Living) to other alternatives.
 Shorter courses teach the basics and lay out a path for further practice, which is why I started offering them.
 I also plan on offering some "One Day" retreats that may suit alumni of my courses or give a taste of what mindful living could be like to the uninitiated.
 Watch this space!

-Includes CD of guided meditation, online support, course hand-outs, and Day of Mindfulness Retreat.
+Includes CD of guided meditation, online support, course hand-outs.